 #19) Meg Murry from A Wrinkle in Time by Madeleine L’Engle

 She doesn’t fit in and isn’t the most confident but what 12-year-old is?
-This makes her realization that not fitting in is a strength and her determination to save her brother makes her a hero.
+This makes her realize that not fitting in is a strength — and her determination to save her brother makes her a true hero.

 #18) Olivia from Olivia by Ian Falconer